Skip to main content

 Why That Matters:

-• NY mortgage tax can cost 1.8% to 1.925% of your loan amount - on a $500K loan, that’s nearly $10,000.
+• In New York, mortgage recording tax (MRT) can range roughly from 1.8% to 1.925% in New York City depending on the property type and jurisdiction - on a $500K loan, that’s nearly $10,000.

 Pro Tip: CEMA works for both purchases (assignment CEMA) and refinances (refinance CEMA).